-114. VA.
-CONST. of 1776, § 11.
-Massachusetts, largely written by John Adams.
+The state constitution considered to have the greatest influence on the drafting of the U.S. Constitution was the 1780 Constitution of Massachusetts, largely written by John Adams.
 In a provision apparently based on the Virginia protection of the right to trial by jury, Adams also used "controversies" and "suits" and added the word "causes":